King Albert invited to celebrate Congo’s 50 Years Independence

 Congo was a colony to Belgium from the moment King Leopold II transferred governance of the territory to the Belgian government to the day King Baudouin accepted the call for independence of the colony in 1960.
 Due to long extortion of the people and exploitation of the natural resources by the Belgian colonists, who seemed to know no measure at all, the Belgian legacy in Congo is somewhat bitter.
 Even back in the early 1900s, the international community condemned the Belgians for the atrocities they committed against the original inhabitants of the territory.
 However, Congo seems to be ready to come to terms with the past, and has extended an official invitation to the Belgian monarch to attend the festivities for their independence.

-Whether or not the King (or rather, the government) will accept the invitation is not yet known.Filed under Belgian Royals
+Whether or not the King (or rather, the government) will accept the invitation is not yet known.Filed under Belgium

-Tagged Albert II of the Belgians, Anniversary, Democratic Republic of the Congo.
+Tagged Albert II of Belgium, Anniversary, Democratic Republic of the Congo.